valerie2012/JSWebDemo/LEARNING.md

 <b> Controller </b> <br/>
 Controllers act as an interface between Model and View components to process all the logic, manipulate data using the Model component and interact with the Views to render the final output.
 Controller will take in the incoming requests from the users and update the database (Model).

+<b>Prior Experience </b> <br/>
+Linux Commands: Using Terminal to install modules.
+I am using Linux commands in my current job.
+I am able to use the Terminal immediately as the commands are familiar to me.
+Node.js is not a new thing for me to learn.
+As i have instlled Node.js and some modules before in my previous company.
+I can install Node.js and npm immediately follow by other modules and i know modules are required for Javascript.
+As this is the basic of Javascript.

+I have choosen to use Modal Dialogs as it bring clear attention to the users and it is much faster than loading to another webpage which may take additional time.

 <b> Learning Journey </b> <br/>
 I have better understanding in Javascript backend codes (Node.js) and frontend codes (React.js).
 There is alot of improvement in troubleshooting of Javascript codes during this develpoment period.